anshika-rai8/amazon-product-analytics-dashboard/README.md

 ## 📌 Project Overview

-This project analyzes Amazon product data using Python for data cleaning and exploratory data analysis (EDA).
-The cleaned dataset is then visualized in Power BI through an interactive dashboard.
+The goal of this project is to clean, transform, analyze, and visualize Amazon product data to uncover insights about:

+- 📦 Product Categories
+- ⭐ Customer Ratings
+- 💰 Product Pricing
+- 🏷️ Discounts

+The project demonstrates the complete data analytics workflow—from raw data to an interactive dashboard.

 ## 🛠️ Tools Used